Media Redundancy Protocol

 PTP over Media Redundancy Protocol

-PTP is a time synchronization protocol for nodes distributed across a network.
-It is now supported over MRP according to IEC standard 62439-2 to achieve fast convergence in ring network topology for Industrial Automation networks.
+• PTP over MRP is supported according to IEC standard 62439-2.
+This support enables fast convergence in ring network topologies for Industrial Automation networks.

-• Network using QoS (COS 6 / DSCP EF 46).
+• networks using QoS (COS 6 / DSCP EF 46),

-• Copper and SFP ports.
+• copper and SFP ports, and

 Device